-Once a VCA is signed, it is active for three (3) years.
-Community providers must maintain a high level of quality of care performance by staying in compliance with VA’s certification standards through the entire length of the agreement.
+An approved VCA is active for three years.
+Community providers must maintain a high level of quality-of-care performance by staying in compliance with VA’s certification standards through the entire length of the agreement.

 Once a VCA credentialing is approved and signed by a community provider and local VA medical facility, the community provider will be notified to begin receiving referrals and authorizations from VA to provide care to Veterans.
 The referral and authorization contain the scope of services authorized for the community provider to provide to a specific Veteran.